Go back to Blogs

 Physical custody has to do with who the child lives with and how visitations are handled.
 Legal custody is the right to make significant decisions on behalf of the child, including decisions about healthcare, education, and legal rights.

 Joint custody is a term that is used when both parents hold and share some custody rights.
 Joint custody can be joint physical custody, joint legal custody, or both, so it’s important to understand the differences.

 Joint Physical Custody

 Joint physical custody means that the child will live with each parent for a specified amount of time.
 The amount of time does not have to be equally divided for there to be joint custody.
-Sometimes, because of school, work or travel schedules, living arrangements can’t be even-steven.
+Sometimes, because of school, work, or travel schedules, living arrangements can't be 50-50.

 Joint Legal Custody

 Joint legal custody means that both parents must make significant decisions on behalf of the child together.
 Just because one parent has sole physical custody, meaning the child lives with them full time, they may not have sole legal custody.
 For example, let’s say the parent with sole physical custody wants to enroll their child in a new school.
 They may still need permission from the child’s other parent if there is joint legal custody in place.